SQL Formatter Options

 Formatting On/Off

-• Enables the ability to exclude specific sections of SQL code from formatting.
+Enables the ability to exclude specific sections of SQL code from formatting.
+You can specify the string also at the line end of your SQL Statement.

 Use Case: